guilouro/resume/README.md

 * ReactJS
 * React Native
 * Redux
-* Webpack
-* Testes de software
+* Webpack/Gulp/Grunt
+* Software testing
 * HTML5/CSS3
-* Pré-processadores (Sass, Less, Stylus)
+* Preprocessors (Sass, Less, Stylus)
-* Responsive Design
+* Responsive Design (Mobile First)
-* Automatizadores (Grunt, Gulp)
-* jQuery

-**Banco de Dados:**
+**Database:**
 * MySQL
 * PostgreSQL
 * SQLite
 * Firebase Realtime Database

-**Infra**
+**DevOps**
 * Apache/Nginx
 * Docker
 * Continuous Integrations
 * Continuous Deployment
-* Serviços AWS
+* AWS Services
-* Heroku
+* Heroku Services
-* Fabric (Para automação de deploy)

-**Outros:**
-* Padrões de Projeto *(Modelo MVC)*
-* Sistema de Controle de versão *(git)*
-* Conhecimento em SEO
-* Conhecimento em Design e Arquitetura de Software
+**Others:**
+* Project Patterns *(MVC)*
-* Base de UX/UI.
+* Git
-* Scrum
+* SEO Knowledge
+* Software Architecture and Design Knowledge
-* Kanban
+* Scrum/Kanban

-**Experiências em outras linguagens:**
-* Criação de alguns projetos utilizando C#, .NET
-* Pequenos projetos com Ruby
+**Experience in another language:**
+* Creation of some projects with C# and .NET
-* Pequenos projetos utilizando C, C++, OpenGL
+* Small projects using C, C ++, OpenGL
-* Trabalhei durante 4 anos com AS3/AS2 na criação de sites e jogos educativos
+* I worked 4 years with AS3/AS2 creating websites and educational games

 ---

-## Informações adicionais
+## More informations

 * Experiência em trabalhar com Produto.
-* Prezo muito pela qualidade do código.
-* Facilidade e interesse em estar sempre aprendendo e evoluíndo.
-* Prazer em passar conhecimento adiante.
-* Criatividade.
+* I appreciate the code quality.
+* Ease to learn new stuff
+* Pleasure to teach what I know and something that I've learned
-* Determinação e responsabilidade.
+* Creativity.
-* Facilidade para trabalhar em grupo
+* Responsibility and determination.
+* Ease to work in group

 ---

-## Experência Profissional
+## Work Experience

-* **Projetos Pessoais**
+* **Personal Projects**
-> Trabalho em alguns projetos de portal criando alguns serviços de crawler para raspagem de dados.

-> Como hobby, sou proprietário de um portal esportivo que utiliza um desses projetos para criar conteúdo.
-Nesse projeto se utiliza Python/Django, Javascript, ReactJS, Docker, Postgres, Apache, Celery, DigitalOcean, entre outras tecnologias, além de metodologias para aperfeiçoamento de SEO e performance do portal.

-> Criação e colaboração em projetos open source.
+> I'm work in some projects creating crawlers with python to generate content for other projects.

+> As a hobby, I'm the owner of a Sports Portal that using some that crawlers to create content.
+In that project, I'm usign Python with Django, Javascritp with React, Postgres in my database, Docker, Apache, Celery, DigitalOcean as my server, among other technologies.
+In addition I use methodologies to improve SEO and performance of the portal.

-> Criação de diversos projetos utilizando React/Redux, Python, Django, Flask, Heroku, Deploy via Bitbucket, Deploy via Travis.
+> Creation of some project using React React/Redux, Python, Django, Flask, Heroku, Deploy with Bitbucket pipelines, Deploy with Travis.

+> In addition I like to create and collaborate with open source projects.

+* 2018/Present - **Grifo/ADP**
+> I'm responsible for developing efficient, reusable and reliable front-end code.
+Working with: Javascript (ES6), React, Redux, Git, TDD/BDD.
+Sometimes I work with NODEJS to resolve backend stuff.

-* 2015/Dias Atuais - **B2W Digital**
+* 2015/2018 - **B2W Digital**
-> Atualmente trabalhando no Frontend de um projeto 100% ReactJS, utilizando Redux para gerir alguns states.
-Projeto iniciado do zero por mim, focado em qualidade, com testes de software e em constante evolução desde 2016.
-Na parte de backend ajudo na manutenção da API utilizando Python/Falcon e em serviços e projetos de lambda integrado à AWS.
-Além de pequenos projetos com NodeJS, Python, Jekyll e Docker.
+> I worked as a FullStack developer in a SPA project totally with ReactJS, using Redux to control some states.
+This project was created by me with focus in quality, patterns and software tests.
+At backend side, I worked with python using falcon framework to create and improve features in API.
+Some times I worked with AWS to generate some lambda processes and other AWS integration.
+In addition to work with NodeJS, Python, Jekyll e Docker.

 * 2013/2015 - **Maxisite Internet Solutions**
-> Atuei no desenvolvimento de sistemas web com PHP e MySQL utilizando [um framework desenvolvido por mim](https://github.com/guilouro/FRAMEWORK-PHP/) no **Back End** e HTML5, CSS com Pré-processadores *(Sass/Less)* e Javascript/jQuery/AngularJs automatizados com Grunt no **FrontEnd**.
+> I worked with the development of a lot of systems with PHP and MySQL, using a [framework created by](https://github.com/guilouro/Lothus-PHP) me in **Backend** and HTML5, CSS with preproccessor *(Sass/Less)* and Javascript/jQuery/AngularJs using Grunt to automate in **Frontend**.
+> Script development to automate task with Python.

+* 2011/2013 - **Freelancer Full Time**
 >
-> Desenvolvimento de scripts de automação de tarefas com Python.
-> Controle de versão com git.

-* 2011/2013 - **Freelancer Full Time**
-> Atuei no desenvolvimento web utilizando PHP, MySql, Framework CakePHP, AS3, HTML5, CSS, JavaScript/jQuery.
-Atuei também com desenvolvimento de games em AS2/AS3 para projetos educativos.
+> I acted at web development using PHP, MySql, Framework CakePHP, AS3, HTML5, CSS, JavaScript/jQuery.
+I also worked at game development with AS2/AS3 mainly with child games.

 * 2008/2011 - **Eh!
 Comunicação**
-> Atuei na área de Desenvolvimento web utilizando PHP, AS3, MySql e HTML/CSS/Javascript e também com Design Gráfico fazendo toda a criação, utilizando Photoshop e Corel.
+> I worked with ​web development using PHP, AS3, MySql and HTML/CSS/Javascript.
+I also worked with Graphic Design making the whole creation with Photoshop and Corel.

 * 2007/2008 - **DS|ONE Digital Strategy**
-> Atuei como responsável em gerenciar uma equipe no setor publicitário da agência fazendo a gestão de redes sociais.
-Atuei também no auxilio a criação de novas campanhas publicitarias e em alguns momentos contribui para o setor de design com algumas criações.
+> I was responsible to manage a marketing team that worked with social networks and I was helping to create new campaigns.
+Sometimes, I worked as a designer to help other teams.

 * 2006		- **Supremma Comunicação Visual**
-> Atuei como Designer Gráfico, no setor de criação da agência, utilizando na maior parte do tempo o Photoshop como ferramenta principal.
+> I worked as a Graphic Designer, in the agency creation sector, using in most of the time Photoshop as the main tool.

 * 2003/2006 - **SóDesign Comunicação Visual**
-> Atuei na área de Design Gráfico, fazendo artes para vitrines de lojas, letreiros, folders e cartões de visita utilizando Photoshop e Corel Draw.
+> I worked as a ​​Graphic Design, making arts for store windows, signs, folders and business cards using Photoshop and Corel Draw.

 * 2001/2003 – **Secretaria de Obras da PMP**
-> Atuei no atendimento ao público e no cadastro e organização de processos no banco de dados local.
+> I worked in the public sector registering and organizing processes in the local database.

 ---

 ## Formação

-* **Graduação** - Sistemas de Informação pelo (FAETERJ) - **[Completo]**
+* **Graduação** - Information Systems by (FAETERJ) - **[Completo]**
-* **Graduação** - 3 anos de Publicidade e Propaganda na Universidade Estácio de Sá(UNESA)
+* **Graduação** - 3 years in Marketing at Universidade Estácio de Sá(UNESA)
 * **Curso** - Desenvolvedor Multiplataforma Android/IOS com React Native
 * **Curso** - The Complete React and Redux course
 * **Curso** - React.js Ninja
 * **Curso** - JS com TDD
 * **Curso** - Welcome to the Django por Henrique Bastos
 * **Curso** - Python para Zumbis
-* **Curso** – Programa students to business de Desenvolvimento pela Microsoft .
+* **Curso** – Programa students to business de Desenvolvimento by Microsoft .
-* **Curso** – Desenvolvimento em PHP pela WebRoads.
+* **Curso** – Desenvolvimento em PHP by WebRoads.
-* **Curso** – Flash Total Avançado por Luciano Augusto Treinamentos Profissionais.
+* **Curso** – Flash Total Avançado by Luciano Augusto Treinamentos Profissionais.
-* **Curso** – Desenvolvimento Web pelo Senac.
+* **Curso** – Desenvolvimento Web by Senac.